 An index tracking Asian hedge funds advanced 9.7 percent in 2012, according to Singapore-based data provider Eurekahedge Pte, as leadership changes in China and Japan buoyed markets and the U.S. Federal Reserve’s low-interest rate policies led investors to seek higher returns.
 That beat the 6.2 percent return by Eurekahedge’s global benchmark, the first time Asian hedge funds outperformed since 2009.
 The Asian index returned 8 percent in the last four months of the year, triple the global measure’s average.

 Assets of the Myriad Opportunities fund, which started trading in Hong Kong in December 2011, have grown to $1.7 billion, one of the people said.
 The fund has indicated that it will soon stop taking additional money after existing investor commitments take assets to $2 billion, the person added.

 The MSCI Asia-Pacific Index gained 5.6 percent in the fourth quarter, surpassing the earlier 2012 high in February and rallying 21 percent from its low for the year in June.

-Azentus’s fund, overseen by former Goldman Sachs Group Inc. (GS) proprietary trader Morgan Sze, focuses on Asia and employs strategies including event-driven, capital structure and convertible-bond arbitrage, distressed assets, volatility trading, private securities and equity long-short.
+Azentus’s fund, overseen by former Goldman Sachs Group Inc. (GS:US) proprietary trader Morgan Sze, focuses on Asia and employs strategies including event-driven, capital structure and convertible-bond arbitrage, distressed assets, volatility trading, private securities and equity long-short.